svyoung/bookify-app/README.md

 - Clicking on any book's subject will automatically search for books in that subject
 - "To Read" books could be deleted or marked "Done" with a trashcan and checkmark icon
 - "Read" tab lists will show books that have been marked completed
+- Re-adding and deleting a book in the Read list

 #### Features to be included:
 - Sorting lists